Skip to main content

 That’s where average Google Ads metrics come into play.
 These benchmarks vary by industry and clearly show whether your SEM is on track or needs recalibrating.

-In this blog, we’ve pinpointed 10 common industries and highlighted key metrics for each one, thanks to the latest from industry data leaders Databox and Store Growers:
+We’ve pinpointed 10 common industries and highlighted key metrics for each one, thanks to the latest from industry data leaders Databoxa and Store Growers.

-Based on your industry, you’ll get a clean snapshot of what to expect when your Google Ads results start rolling in.
-From there, you’ll feel empowered to make informed adjustments.
+Get a clean snapshot of what to expect — and feel empowered to make informed adjustments.

 FREE GUIDE